jotaajunior/adonis-rabbit/README.md

 })
 ```

-Consume a message from a queue.
+Consumes a message from a queue.

 1. `queueName`: the name of the queue
 2. `onMessage` the callback which will be executed on the message receive.